-[4] The Respondent submitted that the subject assessment of \$12,963,000 was correct.
+[20] The Respondent submitted that the subject assessment of \$14,616,500 was correct.
 In support of this position, the Respondent presented five sales comparables which ranged in value from \$93.49/sf to \$203.16/sf and had an average sale price of \$140.07/sf.
-The subject property was assessed \$103.59/sf.
+The subject property was assessed \$96.13/sf.

-[5] Owing to the size of the subject property, at 125,137sf, and the year built of 2005, the Respondent looked beyond the southeast quadrant for comparables.
+[21] Owing to the size of the subject property, at 125,137sf, and the year built of 2005, the Respondent looked beyond the southeast quadrant for comparables.
 Three of the comparables were located in the northeast quadrant and ranged in value from \$93.49/sf to \$139.31/sf.

-[6] In summary, the Respondent requested the Board confirm the assessment at \$12,963,000.
+[22] In summary, the Respondent requested the Board confirm the assessment at \$14,616,500.

-[7] The Respondent was critical of the complainant's sales comparables in several aspects.
-The Respondent stated that sale #1 was the closest in age, at seven years older than the subject; however, eight of the sales comparables were much older than the subject property, dating back to 1961.
-Sale #1 sold at a time when the lease rates were considered to be 20% to 25% below market, indicating an upside.
+[23] The Respondent was critical of the Complainant's sales comparables in several aspects.
+The Respondent stated that six of the sales comparables were much older than the subject property.
+Sale #1 sold at a time when the lease rates were considered to be 20% to 25% below market indicating an upside.
+Sale #2, located at 12810 170 Street, had a building area of at least two and one-half times the size of the subject, requiring a large upward adjustment.

-[8] The Respondent clarified the use of its sale #3 located at 18507 104 Avenue NW.
-The 0.75 acres of land the Complainant considered to be excess land was not excess land.
+[24] The Respondent clarified the use of its sale #3, located at 18507 104 Avenue NW.
+The 0.75 acres of land considered to be excess land by the Complainant was not excess land.
 The 0.75 acres was vacant yard space.

-[9] The Respondent disagreed with the Complainant's interpretation of the reasons in CARB Decision No. 0098 252/10.
+[25] The Respondent disagreed with the Complainant's interpretation of CARB Decision No. 0098 252/10.
 The Respondent interpreted the reasons to mean that less weight was placed on the comparable sales than the sale of the subject property.
 The subject property, which was contaminated, sold for \$785,000 and the CARB reduced the assessment to the sale price.